 Our group has a matrix-type structure including business departments and respective regions, promoting environmental activities while having individual roles clarified.
 Each department is expected to manage its own targets on items relevant to business activities, for example, “Global warming”, “Natural resources”, “Toxic, hazardous chemicals”, and “Key quality” under the Global Eco Vision 2020 for the practice along with business activities.
 Meanwhile, we take the initiatives to such activities as compliance of regulations, and communication with local society mainly on the region basis in accordance with action plans.
 Various sub-committees are set up as the cross-functional team across the department for promoting activities.

 The activities will be confirmed with respect to the progress toward the target, and task in Central Environmental Committee at which President, directors, department managers, environment control managers in the respective regions, and chairpersons of the sub-committees are present for continuous improvement.

 The Establishment Status of our Environmental Management System

-Other domestic and overseas group companies have already received the ISO14001 certification, individually, resulting in 18 overseas group companies which have received the certification in the end of the fiscal 2016.
+Other domestic and overseas group companies have already been certified for environmental management systems including ISO14001 certification, individually, resulting in 18 overseas group companies which have received the certification in the end of the fiscal 2017.